OctopusDeploy/blog/.github/pull_request_template.md

 - [ ] I've added alt text for all the images I've included (alt text describes an image to people unable to see it, 125 characters max)
 - [ ] The draft is complete and this post is ready to be reviewed.
 (Please mark the post 'ready for review' at the bottom of the PR.)
 - [ ] I've dropped a note in Slack in #topic-content-marketing to let Tegan Ali know my post is ready for review.
 (No need to fill out a content brief.)
-- [ ] I'll draft social media posts for Twitter and LinkedIn.
-I'll post them for review in #topic-social-media after the post has been edited or after the PR has been merged.

 ## How to review this PR